petrichormud/help/README.md

 command help files.
 There isn't an exhaustive list of these currently, just try to be clear.

+`category`:
+The help file's category.
+This is just a grouping to help keep related files together.
+There isn't an official list of categories (yet), but some guidelines are:

+1. Make sure the Category name is exact. i.e., "Basic Commands" and "Basic Command" will be treated by the system as different categories.
+2. Titleize the Category name.
+"Basic Commands" instead of "basic commands".

+`tags`:
+A space to put other properties, like `command`, `character`, `lore`, et cetera.
+These are further used to search for and group related help files in the system.

 `related`:
 A list of slugs of related files.
 Can (and probably should in most cases) be two-directional.
 The destination help file must exist at the slug or